 To manually configure the printer, select Hardware > Printer in the YaST control center.
-This opens the main Printer Configuration window, where the detected devices are listed in the upper part.
-The lower part lists any queues configured so far (refer to Section "The Workflow of the Printing System" (Chapter 7, Printer Operation, \uparrow Reference) for more information about print queues).
+This opens the printer configuration window in the Printers and Queues view, where the detected devices are listed in the upper part.
+The lower part lists further details for a selected device.
 If no printer was detected, both parts of the configuration window are empty.
-Use Edit to change the configuration of a listed printer or Add to set up a printer not automatically detected.
+Use Configure to change the configuration of a listed printer or Add to set up a printer not automatically detected.
 Editing an existing configuration uses the same dialogs as in Adding a Local Printer Manually (page 44).
+You can also Delete an existing entry.